Pictured above is the starting 11 for the Carlisle Indian Industrial

 than Minnesota's.
 Without more games between the East and

 performance?
 The performance of these two teams is so close only

 because of Minnesota's 5-0 wins in their first two games, their only

 close wins of the year.
-This brings up 2 issues.
-Firstly, Minnesota
+This brings up two issues.
+First, Minnesota

 obviously improved on the season, and in fact by game 3 they romped